oracle-livelabs/security/accessgovernance-oci-iam/create-oci-resource/create-oci-resource.md

-# Create  OCI Policies, Groups and Compartments
+# Create  OCI Policies, VCN, Groups and Compartments

 ## Introduction

-As a user with a **Identity Domain Administrator** role in the identity domain, you can create OCI policies, groups and compartments from the **OCI** console.This lab will show you how to set up the OCI policies,groups and compartments needed to run this OCI-IAM Policy reviews.
+As a user with a **Identity Domain Administrator** role in the identity domain, you can create OCI policies, groups and compartments from the **OCI** console.This lab will show you how to set up the OCI policies,VCN,groups and compartments needed to run this OCI-IAM Policy reviews.